Gil Hanly: Artistic career

-She has taken photographs of the 1981 Springbok tour, the sinking of the Greenpeace ship The Rainbow Warrior, the protest at Bastion Point, and the 1984 land hikoi.
+She has taken photographs of the 1981 Springbok tour, the sinking of the Greenpeace ship The Rainbow Warrior, the protest at Bastion Point, and the 1984 land hīkoi.
 She has also documented the Queen Street riots and outrage at the murder of Teresa Cormack.
 Her photographs of the women's movement in the 1970s and 1980s featured prominently in the exhibition at Auckland War Memorial Museum, Are We There Yet?
 She says she is attracted to things "that were important".

 Hanly was associated with the long-running feminist magazine Broadsheet.
 However, she does not think she is a feminist.

 She also has an interest in photographing gardens.

 She does not describe herself as a photographic artist, but rather she sees herself as a "documenter".
 Hanly has been documented social protests since the 1970s including the reclamation of Bastion Point and the 1981 Springbok Tour.

 Recognition

+In 1993 Hanly was awarded a New Zealand Suffrage Centennial Medal.
 In the 1999 Queen's Birthday Honours, Hanly was appointed an Officer of the New Zealand Order of Merit, for services to photography.
 In 2019, she was awarded an Auckland War Memorial Museum medal, becoming a Companion of Auckland War Memorial Museum.